Know Your Rights and Responsibilities

 Those interested in taking the SAT for other reasons may take it only during administrations where the SAT form is disclosed after the test.

 - Students in the U.S. and Canada can choose from the October, January, and May administrations.
-For the 2016-17 school year, the January administration will be open to all test-takers.
-Beginning in the 2017-18 school year, the College Board will offer an August administration, replacing January.

 - International students can test in May (subject to change).